If you have a cat-obsessed child in the house like I do, you’ll know how passionate these kids can get about their furry feline friends.

 - This toy may lose his appeal when kids get older.

 Kids are obsessed with baby animals, and this set delivers more than one.
-Nursing Nina comes with three adorable kittens.
-The kittens are as soft as their mom, and each one has a different color combo and a collar of ribbon.
+Prextex comes with six adorable kittens.
+They are as soft and each one has a different color combo.

 They are all extremely well made and durable.
-We’ve had ours for over five years and it’s still as good as new, despite being a little grubby.
+We’ve had ours for over three years and it’s still as good as new, despite being a little grubby.

 - It encourages nurturing play.